- What is "Local AI"?

 TL;DR

-Local AI runs a language model on your computer via Ollama.
-Nothing leaves your machine, no request limits, no login.
-Trade-off: ~6.6 GB of disk and slower first response.
-The setup wizard handles install, download, and verification.
-Once on, every Companion feature works exactly as it does with cloud AI - because both providers implement the same internal interface.
+Local AI runs the language model on your own computer using Ollama.
+Nothing you say leaves the machine, there are no daily limits, and you don't need an account.
+It costs you about 6.6 GB of disk and a slower first reply.
+The setup wizard does the install, the download and the check for you.
+Once it's on, every Companion feature behaves exactly as it did before.

 What is "Local AI"?

-- Cloud AI - the default.
-Your chat lines go to a small proxy server we run, which forwards them to a hosted language model.
-Comes with daily limits (100/day for free, 1000/day for supporters), no install required.
+- Cloud - the default.
+Your chat lines go to a small server we run, which passes them to a hosted model.
+No install, but you need a free account, and there's a daily cap (100 messages a day free, 1000 for Patreon supporters).

-- Local AI - you run a language model on your own computer using Ollama.
-Nothing leaves your machine.
-No request limits.
-No subscription required.
-You pay in disk space, RAM, and (optionally) GPU cycles instead.
+- Local (Ollama) - the subject of this page.
+A model runs on your own computer via Ollama.
+Nothing leaves your machine, no limits, no login.
+You pay in disk space, memory and patience instead.

 Why local instead of cloud?

-You'd choose local AI if any of these matter to you:
+Local AI is worth the setup if any of these matter to you:

 - Privacy.
-Chat lines, screen context, persona - none of it travels over the internet.
-The model lives in
+Chat lines, screen context, your persona - none of it goes over the internet.
+The model sits in

 - No login.
-Cloud AI needs an account; local AI does not.
+Cloud needs an account.
+Local doesn't.

 Architecture at a glance